 Speaker Recognition

 Even in the free trial, Transkriptor can detect different speakers in the same audio file and differentiate between them in the transcript.
-Afterwards, you can easily rename the speakers.
+It’s easy enough to rename the speakers afterwards, but this isn’t done automatically.

 Easy to Share